Nuclear: serious accidents involving water reactors for producing electricity. IRSN publication, 12/2008. .pdf 53 pages

 This document outlines the current understanding of severe accidents in Pressurized Water Reactors (PWRs).

 First, the document describes the physics of PWR core meltdown and the possible failure modes of the containment in such a case.
 Then, it presents the measures put in place with regard to such accidents in France, in particular the pragmatic approach which prevails for reactors already built.

 Finally, the document addresses the case of the EPR reactor, for which the sizing explicitly takes serious accidents into account: these are design objectives and their respect must be rigorously demonstrated, taking into account the uncertainties.

 Definition of a serious accident

-conceivable, including accidents with core meltdown.
-This requires the implementation of specific design provisions, such as the core catcher.
+conceivable, including heart-melting accidents.
+This involves the implementation of specific design provisions, such as the corium recuperator.